TrueLayer/TrueLayer-iOS-SDK/README.md

 The SDK is released as a compiled binary in the form of an `XCFramework` artifact.

-There are three way in which it can be installed: manually, using Swift Package Manager (SwiftPM) or using Cocoapods
+The SDK can be either included manually in the project or using SwiftPM.

 ### Manual Installation

 To install the SDK manually, follow these steps:

-1. Download the XCFramework at [this link](https://github.com/TrueLayer/truelayer-ios-sdk/releases/download/v1.0.0-private-beta/TruelayerPaymentsSdk.xcframework.zip)
+1. Download the XCFramework at [this link](https://github.com/TrueLayer/truelayer-ios-sdk/releases/download/1.0.0-beta.1/TruelayerPaymentsSDK.xcframework.zip)
 1. Unzip the archive
 1. Open your app in Xcode
 1. Select your project file